frcdesign/FRCDesign.org/docs/learning-course/stage1/1A/section1-exercise3.md

 ??? question "Click here after you try it"

-    If you did the extrude like the instructions said, all the boxes probably merged into one giant piece.
+    If you followed the instructions and used a single extrude, all four rectangles probably merged into one big block.
     In real life, you don't want parts fused together like this unless you meant to.

-    > Can you find a way to use multiple extrudes to keep them separate?
+    > Can you figure out how to extrude them **individually** to keep them separate?

     If you need to restart, here's a quick video showing how to delete your bad tubes: